 The most drivers to finish on the lead lap of the race is twelve in 1975, while the least is three with just two drivers failing to be lapped by the race winner in both 1987 and 1988.

 The Safety Car made its first appearance in a French Grand Prix at the Paul Ricard circuit in 2018.
-There has also been a single Virtual Safety Car period in each of the last two races here.
+There was also been a single Virtual Safety Car period in 2018 and 2019.

 There is yet to be a rain-affected Grand Prix at this track.

-The least number of cars to finish a race here is ten, which happened in 1987.
-The most cars to finish here is nineteen, which happened in 2019.
+The fewest number of cars to finish a race here is ten, which happened in 1987.
+The most cars to finish here is twenty – the whole field – which happened in 2021.

 The 1989 French Grand Prix is the only F1 race to have been red-flagged at this circuit.
 Every race at the track has run to its scheduled distance.